Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---ACKNOWLEDGEMENTS

 Module Manager by saribian
-Community Resource Pack by RoverDude, Nertea, and the KSP community Portions of this codebase include source by Snjo and Swamp-IG, used under CC BY-NC SA 4.0 license Icons by icons8: https://icons8.com/license/
+Portions of this codebase include source by Snjo and Swamp-IG, used under CC BY-NC SA 4.0 license Icons by icons8: https://icons8.com/license/
 Eve: Order Zero graphic courtesy of Kuzztler and used with permission.